 These crisp, juicy "salad pears" are radically different from the European pears with which most of us are acquainted.
-Culture is different, too -- "Nashi" tend to overcrop, so thinning is almost always necessary; trees tend to runt out, stop growing.
-We think that Asian pears require really strong root systems, and we've shifted our Nashi tree-making mostly to Pyrus betulifolia (BET).
+Culture is different, too: "Nashi" tend to overcrop, so thinning is almost always necessary; the trees tend to runt out, stop growing.
+We think that Asian pears require really strong root systems, and we've shifted most of our Nashi tree-making to Pyrus betulifolia (BET).

 SHINSUI Early-ripening nashi with outstanding flavor.
 Medium sized.
 Beautiful orange-yellow skin.
 Moderately susceptible to fire blight.
 Precocious and very productive at Geneva.
 Dad's favorite.

 HOSUI From Japanese breeding program, introduced in 1972; (Kikusui x Yakumo) x Yakumo.
 This is the the best-flavored of all the Asian pears!
 Sugar content usually 12 brix or higher but more tart in the North.
 It is an early season, russet type with a round globular shape and yellow to brownish-yellow skin, heavily russeted.
 It has a long storage life.
 The tree is vigorous, willowy and spreading.
 Good resistance to pear scab disease.
 Susceptible to fire blight.
 I always pick four at a time because three is not enough, and I can't stop eating them!

 CHOJURO Found in 1895 in Japan, chance seedling of Pyrus pyrifolia.
 A brown to orange, russet-skinned early-midseason variety with high sugar content.
 White flesh; crisp; slightly aromatic;butterscotch flavor.
 Moderately gritty in some seasons.
 Fruit medium to large size, often nearly a pound; roundish, somewhat flattened.
 Good winter keeper.
 Moderately susceptible to fire blight;apparently resistant to pear scab and Alternaria black spot.
 Tree is precocious and productive.